Zum Hauptinhalt springen

 [5] J. C. Berengut, et al., Phys.
 Rev. Lett.
 120, 091801 (2018)

-Mr Alexander Wilzewski (Physikalisch-Technische Bundesanstalt, Braunschweig) Mr Malte Wehrheim (Physikalisch-Technische Bundesanstalt, Braunschweig) Dr Shuying Chen (Physikalisch-Technische Bundesanstalt, Braunschweig) Dr Steven A. King (Physikalisch-Technische Bundesanstalt, Braunschweig) Mr Michael K. Rosner (Max-Planck-Institut für Kernphysik, Heidelberg) Mr Nils H. Rehbehn (Max-Planck-Institut für Kernphysik, Heidelberg) Dr Erik Benkler (Physikalisch-Technische Bundesanstalt, Braunschweig) Mrs Melina Filzinger (Physikalisch-Technische Bundesanstalt, Braunschweig) Dr Nils Huntemann (Physikalisch-Technische Bundesanstalt, Braunschweig) Prof. Andrey Surzhykov (Physikalisch-Technische Bundesanstalt, Braunschweig) Prof. Vladimir A. Yerokhin (Physikalisch-Technische Bundesanstalt, Braunschweig) Prof. José R. Crespo López-Urrutia (Max-Planck-Institut für Kernphysik, Heidelberg) Prof. Piet O. Schmidt (Physikalisch-Technische Bundesanstalt, Braunschweig)
+Herr Alexander Wilzewski (Physikalisch-Technische Bundesanstalt, Braunschweig) Herr Malte Wehrheim (Physikalisch-Technische Bundesanstalt, Braunschweig) Dr. Shuying Chen (Physikalisch-Technische Bundesanstalt, Braunschweig) Dr. Steven A. King (Physikalisch-Technische Bundesanstalt, Braunschweig) Herr Michael K. Rosner (Max-Planck-Institut für Kernphysik, Heidelberg) Herr Nils H. Rehbehn (Max-Planck-Institut für Kernphysik, Heidelberg) Dr. Erik Benkler (Physikalisch-Technische Bundesanstalt, Braunschweig) Frau Melina Filzinger (Physikalisch-Technische Bundesanstalt, Braunschweig) Dr. Nils Huntemann (Physikalisch-Technische Bundesanstalt, Braunschweig) Prof. Andrey Surzhykov (Physikalisch-Technische Bundesanstalt, Braunschweig) Prof. Vladimir A. Yerokhin (Physikalisch-Technische Bundesanstalt, Braunschweig) Prof. José R. Crespo López-Urrutia (Max-Planck-Institut für Kernphysik, Heidelberg) Prof. Piet O. Schmidt (Physikalisch-Technische Bundesanstalt, Braunschweig)